EnviroCentre/monitoring-module/docs/source/import_lab_data.rst

 .. warning::

-   The date column is assumed to be formatted as ``yyyy/mm/dd``!
+   The date column is assumed to be formatted as ``dd-mmm-yy``!

-   If the time column is omitted all times are set to 12:00:00 hrs.
+   Times are set to 12:00:00 hrs.

 Running the import